To get access to the DART-MS:

 DART Basics

-DART is an open-to-atmosphere, surface-desorption ionization method that works for most of small to medium sized organic and organometallic analytes.
+DART is an open-to-atmosphere, surface-desorption ionization method that works for most small to medium sized organic and organometallic analytes.
 It is very quick and requires little to no sample preparation.
 DART can also be used in the analysis of synthetic polymers and plastics.
-It doesn’t work well for very apolar molecules, like unsaturated hydrocarbons.
+It doesn’t work well for very apolar molecules, like saturated hydrocarbons.
 You should probably use our GC-Exactive instrument for those samples.
 DART does NOT work for very polar molecules, like sugars and peptides, but we can help you analyze those with ESI.

 Inside the DART ion source, an inert gas (nitrogen or helium) passes over a heater, through a plasma, and, finally, an electrode that traps charged species.
 This generates neutral, excited, “metastable” gas atoms/molecules, which interact with the air in the sampling region to create a “magic soup” of excited gas and water vapor.
 The choice of DART gas and its temperature are user controllable parameters.
 A small diaphragm vacuum pump keeps the DART gas and neutral analytes moving through the ion source while charged analytes are pulled into the mass spectrometer orifice by electrostatic attraction.